fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/spending_by_geography.md

 ## Filter (object)
 + `def_codes` (required, array[DEFC], fixed-type)
-    Return an award if an of the DEF Codes match the supplied filter since an Award can have multiple DEF Codes.
+    Return an award if any of the DEF Codes match the supplied filter since an Award can have multiple DEF Codes.
 + `award_type_codes` (optional, array[AwardTypeCodes], fixed-type)

 ## GeographyTypeResult (object)